MoayedAljaddawi24/assignment-3/docs/technical-documentation.md

 8. Tab once to reach the skip link, scroll to ensure images lazy-load, and toggle “Reduce Motion” in the OS/browser to confirm animations stop.
 9. Trigger the AI Career Coach with different selections, and simulate a blocked dataset request to test the fallback messaging.
 10. Follow the scenarios captured in `docs/testing-plan.md` to keep consistent evidence for submission.
+11. After deploying to GitHub Pages, repeat the smoke tests on `https://MoayedAljaddawi24.github.io/assignment-3/` to ensure parity with local results.

 **Result:** The Assignment 3 layer demonstrates real API integration, stateful controls, resilient UX, and updated documentation, satisfying the next stage of the portfolio project.